NASA Zodiac & Ophiuchus: The 13th Sign & Precession Myth

 What Actually Matters for Your Chart

 If the NASA story made you question your sign, the productive thing to explore isn't Ophiuchus — it's the real difference between your tropical and sidereal placements.
+You can use the What's My Real Sign? tool for a quick lookup, or calculate your full sidereal birth chart for a complete picture.

 The ~24 degree precession shift affects every planet in your chart, not just your Sun sign.
 Your Moon, Mercury, Venus, Mars, and all other placements may fall in different signs depending on which zodiac system you use.